lqmix: an R package for longitudinal data analysis via linear quantile mixtures: The lqmix R package

 The first mandatory argument, \texttt{formula}, denotes a two-side formula of the type \texttt{(resp $\sim$ Fexpr)}, where \texttt{resp} is the response variable and \texttt{Fexpr} is an expression determining the fixed-coefficient vector, $\b x_{it}$.
-On the other side, \texttt{randomTC} and \texttt{randomTV} are two one-side formulas of the type \texttt{($\sim$ Rexpr1)} and \texttt{($\sim$ Rexpr2)}, where \texttt{Rexpr1} and \texttt{Rexpr2} identify the columns of the TC and the TV random-coefficient vectors, $\b z_{it}$ and $\b w_{it}$, respectively.
+On the other side, \texttt{randomTC} and \texttt{randomTV} are two one-side formulas of the type \texttt{($\sim$ Rexpr1)} and \texttt{($\sim$ Rexpr2)}, where \texttt{Rexpr1} and \texttt{Rexpr2} identify the columns of covariates associated with TC and TV random-coefficient vectors, $\b z_{it}$ and $\b w_{it}$, respectively.
 Note that both these arguments are optional, so that the user may decide to estimate a linear quantile regression model with either TC or TV random coefficients, or with a combination of them.
 Further, variables reported in \texttt{Rexpr1} and \texttt{Rexpr2} must not overlap and, if any of them appears also in the fixed effect formula (\texttt{formula}), the corresponding parameter is estimated as a TC/TV random coefficient only.
-The arguments \texttt{time} and \textsf{group} are strings indicating the time and the grouping variable, respectively.
-All such variables are taken from the optional data frame \texttt{data}.
+The arguments \texttt{group} and \texttt{time} are strings indicating the grouping and time variable, respectively.
+All such variables are taken from the data frame specified through the (mandatory) argument \texttt{data}.
 The arguments \texttt{G} and \texttt{m} are used to specify the number of mixture components and/or hidden states in the model, respectively, while \texttt{qtl} allows to specify the quantile level (by default, \texttt{qtl = 0.5}).
-The arguments \texttt{se, R}, and \texttt{start} allow to specify whether bootstrap standard errors should be computed (by default, \texttt{se = TRUE}), the number of bootstrap samples to be used for this purpose (by default, \texttt{R = 50}), and the initialization rule to consider.
-As regards this latter, three possible specifications are allowed: \texttt{start = 0} is used for a deterministic start of model parameters (the default option); \texttt{start = 1} is used for a random start of model parameters; \texttt{start = 2} is used to consider a starting rule based on given model parameters specified via the \texttt{parInit} list argument.
-The arguments \texttt{maxit, eps}, and \texttt{verbose} identify the maximum number of iterations for the EM algorithm (by default, \texttt{maxit = 1000}), the corresponding tolerance level (by default \texttt{eps = $\mathtt{10^{-5}}$}), and whether output should be printed (by default, \texttt{verbose = TRUE}).
-Finally, \texttt{seed} and \texttt{parallel} are devoted to setting a seed for random number generation that may be useful when considering a random starting rule (\texttt{start=1}) and for computing bootstrap standard errors (only when \texttt{se=TRUE}) via parallel computing (2 cores are used), respectively.
+The arguments \texttt{se}, \texttt{R}, and \texttt{start} allow to specify whether block-bootstrap standard errors should be computed (by default, \texttt{se = TRUE}), the number of bootstrap samples to be used for this purpose ({by default, \texttt{R = 200}}), and the initialization rule to consider.
+As regards this latter, three possible specifications are allowed: \texttt{start = 0} is used for a deterministic start of model parameters (the default option); \texttt{start = 1} is used for a random start of model parameters; \texttt{start = 2} is used to consider a starting rule based on given model parameters specified via the \texttt{parInit} list argument. {The arguments} \texttt{maxit}, \texttt{eps}, and \texttt{verbose} identify the maximum number of iterations for the EM algorithm (by default, \texttt{maxit = 1000}), the corresponding tolerance level (by default \texttt{eps = $\mathtt{10^{-5}}$}), and whether output should be printed (by default, \texttt{verbose = TRUE}), {respectively}.
+As far as the \texttt{seed} argument, this is devoted to setting a seed for random number generation that is used for the random starting rule (\texttt{start=1}) described so far and computing model parameters' standard errors.
+The arguments \texttt{parallel} and \texttt{ncores} control parallel computing when standard errors are requested, with \texttt{ncores} defaulting to 2.